 Betty R. Johnson has served as senior vice president, chief financial officer since October 2015.
 From October 2015 to November 2020, she also served as our treasurer.
 Prior to joining us, Ms. Johnson served as the chief financial officer of Faith Technologies, Inc., a privately held electrical, engineering and technology systems contractor, in 2015.
 From 2009 to 2014, Ms. Johnson served as the vice president of global finance and chief financial officer of Sloan Valve Company.
 Prior to this, Ms. Johnson was executive vice president and chief financial officer with Block and Company, Inc. from 2003 to 2009.
 From 1999 to 2003 she served as the vice president-operations/finance with Encompass Services Corporation.
+Ms. Johnson served as our controller from 1992 to 1998 and vice president and controller from 1998 to 1999.
 Ms. Johnson served as a member of our Board of Directors from 2007 until accepting her current position with us in 2015.
 Ms. Johnson also currently serves on the board of directors of Atkore Inc., a publicly-traded manufacturer of electrical products company.